 Online Student Resources

 This page is designed to serve as a common portal for questions or problems you may encounter while enrolled in online courses.
 While the nature of learning at a distance may make accessing some student services more challenging, we stand ready to help you get the full benefit of your Truman experience.
 While we hope this page will fulfill most – if not all – of your needs.
-You may call the Truman Institute from 8 AM – 5 PM Central Time at 660-785-5384 for help troubleshooting difficulties with our systems.
+You may call the Institute for Academic Outreach from 8 AM – 5 PM Central Time at 660-785-5384 for help troubleshooting difficulties with our systems.

 |Business Office-Student Accountsemail@example.com||660-785-4074||660-785-7420|